HUMAN BEHAVIOR, DEVELOPMENT & SOCIETY (HBDS) Journal of the Institute for Interdisciplinary Studies

-Disclosure of Financial Support and Conflicts of Interest: Financial support received for research and the paper writing process should be disclosed in the acknowledgments, and any potential conflicts of interest must be disclosed to the Catalyst editorial team when a manuscript is first submitted.
+Disclosure of Financial Support and Conflicts of Interest: Financial support received for research and the paper writing process should be disclosed in the acknowledgments, and any potential conflicts of interest must be disclosed to the HBDS editorial team when a manuscript is first submitted.

-Protection of Human Subjects: Catalyst expects that experiments using human subjects have been conducted in compliance with international standards and research protocols, and that they received prior review and approval from an Institutional Review Board (IRB) or ethics committee.
+Protection of Human Subjects: HBDS expects that experiments using human subjects have been conducted in compliance with international standards and research protocols, and that they received prior review and approval from an Institutional Review Board (IRB) or ethics committee.
 Such approval and the approving entity’s name should be specified in the Methods section.

 DUTIES OF EDITORS

-Confidentiality: The editors of Catalyst use a “double-blind” peer review process, where neither authors nor reviewers know each other’s identity.
+Confidentiality: The editors of HBDS use a “double-blind” peer review process, where neither authors nor reviewers know each other’s identity.
 The editors endeavor to protect the identity of author(s) and reviewers throughout the review process.
 Unpublished materials from a submitted manuscript must not be quoted or referenced by an editor without the express written consent of the author.
 Information or ideas obtained through peer review must be kept confidential and not used for personal advantage.

-Objectivity: Decisions on publication are made objectively by the Catalyst Administrative Board after reviewing the submitted manuscript and the peer reviews.
+Objectivity: Decisions on publication are made objectively by the HBDS Administrative Board after reviewing the submitted manuscript and the peer reviews.
 The importance of the article’s contribution to the existing research in its field, the quality of articulation of the argument, and the strength of evidence provided are critical factors in the decision to publish.

 Rejected Manuscripts: A manuscript that is rejected by reviewers will not be reconsidered for publication.
 Papers that selectively feature or focus on positive or negative results are not likely to be accepted.

-Conflicts of Interest: Editors are not allowed to publish or co-publish articles that appear in Catalyst, and they must recuse themselves from the review process when they have a conflict of interest or personal stake in the publication of a research article.
+Conflicts of Interest: Editors are not allowed to publish or co-publish articles that appear in HBDS, and they must recuse themselves from the review process when they have a conflict of interest or personal stake in the publication of a research article.